 All Minnesota firefighters have been automatically enrolled in a statewide Critical Illness insurance policy which covers diagnoses of cancer, cardiac or other critical illnesses, and provides a lump-sum cash payment up to $20,000 to assist with expenses.
 For instance, if you have a heart attack either on the job or mowing the yard, you can receive a cash payout to help manage expenses like medical bills and travel costs to and from specialist visits.

 The effective date is August 1, 2021, which means all qualified claims for diagnosed illnesses from that date on are eligible.
+The firefighter has one year from the date of diagnosis to file the claim.
 For more information or to file a claim, call 888-784-6634 or visit securian.com/mnfire-insurance.

 Free annual MnFIRE Awareness training on the different health risks facing firefighters is already available for every Minnesota firefighter, and the Hometown Heroes Assistance Program allows us to provide additional awareness and cardiac, emotional wellness and cancer deep-dive trainings to keep the momentum going.